 For short routes (up to 200 m) half ropes or twins.
 Most pitches are short and 50 m rope is much better than 60 m as you have less rope to deal with on the belays, and 100 m of rope is enough for the raps.
 Clip a water bottle and an ultra light wind jacket to the harness.
 Verdon is in the mountains and it can start to rain at any moment.
 A Provençal thunderstorm is no joke.
 Climbers have died in thunderstorms, indirectly from hypothermia, as well as from direct hits.

 For longer routes: a skinny single rope (50 m is perfect in Verdon) plus a thin dynamic (twin or half) for rappels and to haul a small bag.
 Doing lots of rappels on a thin static is inadvisable as they have a tendency to get twisted.
+For some routes, long abseil approaches are not necessary and a thin static haul-line works well.
 A directional pulley (Petzl Micro traxion or Edelrid spoc) to haul a small bag (20 l. is more than sufficient for water, food, shoes and an extra jumper).
 Belay the leader on a grigri and the second on a belay plate in guide mode.
 You do not really need a specialised haul bag in Verdon as the routes are steep and the rock not too abrasive.
 Any old small rucksack is good.
 The drawback with hauling on dynamic ropes is that it is physically harder and murder on the rope if the sac is heavy.
 So do not put a lot of stupid stuff in the haulbag.

 Guidebook: Verdon 2017.
 52 years and 520 routes in the Verdon is not a complete guide book, but it has everything you need unless you are planning to do one of the aid routes or some of the mystery quests.
 It is also the only guidebook I've seen that doesn't regularly mix up grades and pitches, draw them on unclimbed rock or are just generally bad.
 The history section in the book is good, but it should be complemented by Bernard Vaucher's Les Fous du Verdon if you have more than a passing interest.
 The only draw-back is that it is out of print and unavailable both in French and in English.